msolters/ota-server/README.md

 # OTA Image Server
 This is an OTA firmware image server for CC2650-based devices running Contiki.
-This server is an incredibly simply HTTP server.
-It simply reads the OTA image file `ota-image-example.bin`, and serves it in chunks over GET requests originating from Contiki nodes.
+This server is an incredibly simple HTTP server.
+It reads the OTA image file `ota-image-example.bin`, and serves it in chunks over GET requests originating from Contiki nodes.

+>  Please note this server will not automatically work with any .bin file.
+You must specifically compile your Contiki app to be an OTA image, with associated metadata (version number, UUID, CRC checksum).

 ## Dependencies
 This server is a Node.JS server so you will need the `node` binary to run it.
 For most Debian distros the command to install NodeJS is